 For Microsoft Edge, I use the Refreshless auto-refresh extension for auto-refreshing.
 Like the extension for Chrome, the Refreshless extension is the most ideal, non-scammy add-on for Edge.

-- Add the Refreshless extension for Microsoft Edge.
+- Open Refreshless extension for Microsoft Edge.

 - Then, toggle on the Refresh Automatically option.